Ameobea/homepage/src/blog/subdividing-meshes-for-displacement.md

 Anyway, one of the main reasons that normals are so important for 3D rendering is the influence they have on shading.
 Most of the equations used to simulate the way light interacts with surfaces rely on knowing the angle between the surface being lit and the light source and the angle between the surface and the camera.
 Normals are essential for facilitating this.

-Normals are also provide the ability to switch between "smooth" and "flat" shading models.
+Normals also provide the ability to switch between "smooth" and "flat" shading models.
 With smooth shading, normals are interpolated for each fragment based on how close it is to each of its triangle's vertices.
 This makes the effect computed normal at each fragment continuous across the whole surface of the mesh.

 For flat shading, the normal for each fragment is set to the normal of the face.
 This means that unique vertices need to be created for each face - even if those vertices are at exactly the same position - since they need to be assigned unique normals.